Shearing Process Explained: A Beginner’s Guide to Steel Cutting

 What is a Steel Cutting Machine?

 A steel-cutting machine is any tool, powered or manual, designed to cut sheets, plates, or strips of metal into desired sizes and shapes.
 These machines rely on a mechanical shearing mechanism.
-It has two blades- one moving, one fixed.
-It makes them perfect for cutting sheet metal in bulk while maintaining uniformity.
+It has two blades — one moving and one fixed.
+This makes the machine perfect for cutting sheet metal in bulk while maintaining uniformity.

 What are Metal Cutting Shears?

-Metal cutting shears apply a shearing force to separate the metal without chipping, deforming, or distorting it.
+Metal-cutting shears apply a shearing force to separate metal without chipping, deforming, or distorting it.
 They come in different styles, from handheld shears for small-scale work to heavy-duty, motorized machines capable of handling industrial production loads.

 A metal shear machine is a complex machine that requires experience and skill.
 It requires clamping down the sheet metal in place.
 Then a moving blade descends on the sheet with a shear force, slicing it in a clean swipe.
 The shearing force is concentrated along a straight line, creating a precise cut.

-The key steps in the metal shearing process are:
+The key steps in the sheet metal shearing process are:

 Types of Sheet Shearing Machines